All Products

 serverAddress

 The endpoint of the Prometheus instance that stores the metrics of the ApsaraMQ for RocketMQ instance.
-In this example, the value is set to the endpoint that you copied in the HTTP API Address (Grafana Read Address) section in Step 4.
+In this example, the value is set to the endpoint that you copied from HTTP API Address (Grafana Read Address) in the preceding step.

 metricName